ma1loc/network_subnetting/README.md

 - **Network part** (based on the subnet mask, like `/24`)
 - **Host part** (specific to the device)

-Let’s talk first about the **geteway address**. as your device have an ip address the router(will talk about it leter on) device has IP too, and if we talking about the ip address here will use the public one to get the inter net
+Let’s talk first about the **gateway address**.
+As your device has an IP address, the router(we will talk about it later on) has an IP, and if we talking about the IP address, we will use the public one to get the internet

 Example:
 If the IP is 192.168.1.42/24:
     Network address = 192.168.1.0
     Host address = 42 (the unique ID of the device in that network)

+In summary, the Gateway IP address should not be assigned to any device within the local area network (LAN), because it is reserved for the router or gateway itself.
+The gateway serves as the only path through which devices in the LAN can access external networks, such as the Internet.
+NOTE: In the LAN every one have a unique privet IP address rather than the public IP in the LAN, we just have one.
+But how do all the users in the LAN use just one **public IP address** If you think about it, we are 8 billion in the world, and the number of IPs possible to use is 4 billion.
+This is the reason why we use the the prived in the LAN with one public IP in a LAN, this increases the IPv4 usage
+If all the LAN users use the internet will it work fine?
+Why?, Can all the users use the same public IP address at the same time? the answer is **YES**, there's a protocal run in the **Network layer** called **NAT**(network address translation) that helps multiple devices on a private network(LAN) to share a single public IP address when connecting to the internet.
+This process is typically managed by a router or firewall, which translates private IP addresses into public ones and back again (you can read more about this protocol (NAT) [HERE](https://www.geeksforgeeks.org/network-address-translation-nat/)).